nhost/hasura-backend-plus/docs/Storage Rules.md

 }
 ```

-You can use the `request.auth` parts in your storage rule functions.
+You can use the `request.auth` variables in your storage rule functions.

 ## Paths